LONG BEACH SENIOR

 COMMITMENT TO COMMUNITY ENGAGEMENT

 Mercy Housing is committed to incorporating the local community into the development process through a variety of means, including input from neighbors, neighborhood associations, and local leaders, as well as written and electronic communications.
-In observance of health guidelines related to COVID-19, Mercy Housing will solicit input through virtual meetings, e-mail, regular mail, and the Long Beach Senior website. http://www.longbeachsenior.org
+In observance of health guidelines related to COVID-19, Mercy Housing will continue to solicit input through virtual meetings, e-mail, regular mail, and the Long Beach Senior website. http://www.longbeachsenior.org

 Initial stages of community engagement, including individual and small group meetings, neighborhood mailing, and community meeting to introduce the development and solicit design input